-My eldest brother was a trusting child, believing that his father was the fount of all the knowledge in the natural world.
-At nine years of age, my brother felt that he had learned just about anything he needed to know by following my father around the house and yard.
+My eldest brother was a trusting child, believing our father was the fount of all the knowledge in the natural world.
+At nine years of age, my brother felt that he had learned just about anything he needed to know by following our father around the house and yard.
 He knew how to change a bicycle tire.
-He knew how to set up a tent, how to find kindling, and he was familiar with the basics of camp cuisine.
-He knew a carburetor from a spark plug and could hand his father a Phillips screwdriver at the blink of an eye.
+He knew how to set up a tent, and how to find kindling, and he was familiar with the basics of camp cuisine.
+He knew a carburetor from a spark plug and could hand our father a Phillips screwdriver in the blink of an eye.
 Yes, my brother was of the firm opinion that there wasn’t anything else he needed to know.

 Followers of Christ often hold misconceptions about God’s character and our worth in His kingdom.
-Some of these delusions are formed by what we have heard from others; others are created through conclusions we reached through our personal experiences.
+Some of these delusions are formed by what we have heard from others; others are created through conclusions we reached through personal experiences.

-Maybe our earthly father took advantage of our innocence and wounded our hearts through abuse and neglect, and we came to the conclusion our Heavenly Father was not to be trusted.
+Maybe earthly fathers took advantage of our innocence and wounded our hearts through abuse and neglect, and we came to the conclusion our Heavenly Father was not to be trusted.
 Perhaps through illness and tragedy, we formed a belief that God allowed terrible things to happen to us because we were somehow flawed.

-Misbelief might be defined as a misinformed conclusion you have made about yourself, your circumstances or the world around you that has not been based through the filter of God’s word, unchanging character and loving nature.
+Misbelief might be defined as a misinformed conclusion you have made about yourself, your circumstances or the world around you that has not been based on the filter of God’s word, unchanging character and loving nature.

+Our loving Creator is well aware of every misbelief we hold.
+He knows every distorted conclusion we have reached concerning His character.
 When God gently attempts to bring correction to these false beliefs, many of us argue our point with our Creator by placing more weight on our misguided conclusions than on His eternal truth.
 However, God never gives up!

-He knows that when we embrace the truth of His great love for us, and who we are in Him, we will find freedom.
+Our Heavenly Father knows that when we embrace the truth of His great love for us, and who we are in Him, we will find freedom.
 When we humble ourselves and acknowledge that His ways are higher than ours; we discover misbeliefs that lay buried in the depths of our hearts.

 For further study on the subject of “misbelief”, I highly recommend the book “Telling Yourself The Truth” by William Backus and Marie Chapian.
 Bethany House Publications.